A time-line of Japan

 1573: the daimyo Oda Nobunaga overthrows the Muromachi bakufu and extends his control over most of Japan

-1575: Nobunaga defeats the rival Takeda clan in the battle of Nagashino by employing modern warfare
+1575: Nobunaga defeats the rival Takeda clan in the battle of Nagashino by employing firearms

 1582: Nobunaga is murdered and is succeeded by Toyotomi Hideyoshi